 There is a variety of yoga poses that one can practice anytime to calm the mind and remained focused on achieving the goal of sobriety.
 Some of which are as follows:

-- Corpse Pose – this one’s of deep restoration and is usually done as a final pose of any yoga session.
-Corpse pose relieves tension from the body and works well in relaxing, rejuvenating, and replenishing the mind and body.
+- Corpse Pose – The Corpse pose relieves tension from the body and works well in relaxing, rejuvenating, and replenishing the mind and body.

-- Fish Pose – this pose helps with focus and can lighten up your mood.
-Also known as the heart opener position, fish pose helps improve posture and spinal flexibility.
+- Fish Pose – Also known as the heart opener position, the fish pose helps improve posture and spinal flexibility.

-- Downward Facing Dog – an awesome yoga pose for finding grounding and aid in stress relief, Downward Dog builds strength and at the same time stretches the whole body and help release physical and mental tensions.
+- Downward Facing Dog – Downward Dog builds strength and at the same time stretches the whole body and help release physical and mental tensions.

-- Legs Up the Wall – this a relatively easy pose that relaxes the feet and legs by relieving pressure.
-This pose promotes circulation and helps relieve anxiety and depression.
+- Legs Up the Wall – This pose promotes circulation and helps relieve anxiety and depression.